 Thanks for looking at our web site and there is lots more to come.

-Come along and join us on the third Saturday of March 15th and every month after that just for a look see!
+Come along and join us on the third Saturday of April the 19th (yes in the middle of the Easter weekend!
 Signing up for Membership will allow 18 months for $20 with our exclusive members only pages and a quarterly Newsletter available on line.

 African violets and most other Gesneriads (with the obvious exception of Episcia) won't mind a bit of coolness.
 Actually, they'll tolerate it better than you might.
 Keep in mind that most of the Gesneriads that we grow aren't really tropical, actually subtropical, and many are native to high elevations or areas where a bit of coolness is not uncommon.